St. Catharines Armoury: History

-The St. Catharines Armoury is a Recognized Federal Heritage Building in St. Catharines, Ontario, Canada.
-The building is currently used by the Canadian Armed Forces as a drill hall.
-It was built in 1905 to replace a previous drill-shed that was destroyed by an 1898 tornado.
-It served as the headquarters for the 10th Battery of the 56th Field Regiment.
+The armoury was built in 1905 to replace a previous drill-shed that was destroyed by an 1898 tornado.
 Before being paved over for use as a parking lot, grass outside the building was used for military drills.
-The interior of the building has been used for local gatherings and events, such as a 1907 exihibition by the St. Catharines Horticultural Society.
+The interior of the building has been used for local gatherings and events, such as a 1907 exhibition by the St. Catharines Horticultural Society.